 Used BMW Door Seal Kick Plates

 All used BMW Door Seal Kick Plates listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for BMW are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for BMW from premium breaker yards from across the UK.

 About Door Seal Kick Plates

 The BMW door seal kick plate is a protective plate or strip, that sits on the door threshold/sill.
 Its visible when the door is open and is there to protect the paintwork/bodywork when getting in/out of the car.